datamove/style_transfer_reproduce/README.md

 In this notebook, code from [Style Transfer Excersize notebook](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/style-transfer/Style_Transfer_Exercise.ipynb) of [Udacity/deep-learning-v2-pytorch](https://github.com/udacity/deep-learning-v2-pytorch) is heavily borrowed.

 Please see their notebook to get explanation on style transfer method.
-In my notebook, style transfer metod is not described in comments.
+In my notebook, style transfer metod is not described in details.